 In August 2015 and in collaboration with the comunity we launched our Walking Elephants HOME project and walked our first elephants back to live forever in this beautiful forest.
 We walked with them for 8 days through jungle; crossing streams and rivers and camping out every night on the way.
 The elephants walked out to the deep forest on World Elephant Day and are now thriving.
 In November our matriarch gave birth to Sunti; meaning peace in Thai, he is now 8 months old and has never known a world outside of his elephant family in the forest.
 Our four elephants are living a wonderful life and it is our great pleasure to now welcome tourists to visit our very unique project; Walking With Elephants.

-Guests are welcomed into the Karen community and can spend time in a traditional home stay.
+Guests are welcomed into the Karen community and can spend time in a traditional homestay.
 We then take you out into the forest walking for a couple of hours with our mahouts and professional guides to find the elephants.
 We recommend camping in the forest as this means more time with the herd and it’s a wonderful experience being in such a diverse area full of wildlife, waking to the sound of wild gibbons in the morning is magical.
-We provide high quality tents and hammocks and have a shelter for rainy season.
+We provide high-quality tents and hammocks and have a shelter for the rainy season.

 Watching the elephants living in their natural habitat is an incredible experience, we follow them as they wander through the forest, they decide where they go and we respect their need for space and distance from humans.
 Photographing a family group behaving naturally like this is a unique experience and an opportunity that most travellers to Asia sadly miss out on.